 Steve holds a master’s degree in mathematics from Villanova University.
 He worked for three bio-pharmaceutical companies over a span of 15 years, where he assumed leadership positions in clinical data management and led the successful enterprise roll-out of EDC at both J&J and Centocor.
 He spent an additional six years with Medidata and then OmniComm, leading the development of analytics and risk-based monitoring (RBM) solution portfolios and providing RBM and clinical operations consulting to many organizations.
 He also led a pivotal RBM-related analysis in collaboration with TransCelerate, and has co-authored two patents related to RBM methods.

-Beth joined the Clinical Operations Department at TESARO in January 2014.
-Before that, Beth worked as the Associate Director, Medical Affairs for Spectrum Pharmaceuticals and as an MSL for MedImmune, MGI Pharma and Allos.
+Beth began work at TESARO in January 2014 when the company had approximately 75 associates.
+Four years later, TESARO has grown to more than 700 associates.
+Before that, Beth worked as the Associate Director, Medical Affairs for Spectrum Pharmaceuticals and as an MSL for MedImmune, MGI Pharma, and Allos.
 She spent four years as the Manager, Oncology Operations and Clinical Trials at New England Medical Center.
-It was during that time that a close friend was diagnosed with AML and she decided to spend the rest of her career (and then some) working in cancer research.
-Beth worked as the IRB Administrator at Boston City Hospital, where she found her passion for clinical research.
+Early in her career, Beth worked as the IRB Administrator at Boston City Hospital where she found her passion for clinical research.